top of page

 The noun 'libertarian' has its etymological roots in the word 'liberty.'
 It emerged in the 18th century, particularly during the Age of Enlightenment, as a term used to describe individuals who advocate for the principles of liberty and freedom from government intervention.
 The word 'liberty' itself traces its origins to Latin, with 'libertas' meaning 'freedom' or 'independence.'
 A libertarian is someone who adheres to the political philosophy that emphasizes individual liberty, limited government, and personal autonomy.
 They believe in minimizing government interference in people's lives, both in terms of economic matters and personal freedoms.
 The term 'libertarian' highlights the central value placed on freedom and autonomy in this political ideology.
 Its etymology reflects its historical connection to the principles of liberty and individualism that have been influential in the development of modern political thought.

-Quiz: Find the meaning of the noun libertarian:
+Find the correct meaning of the noun libertarian:

 Try Again!